johnbenedictyan/Craft-Cooking/notes.md

 password in the database to VARCHAR(30).
 Therefore the stored value would be a truncated version of the hashed password, therefore the checkpasswordhash function would not work.
 2. Fixed the user profile picture delivery system with a custom function which returns a send from directory of the picture.
 3. Jquery onclick only works for static buttons whereas the on function works for dynamically added buttons.
-Thats how i solved the bug of the recipe procedure not working
+Thats how i solved the bug of the recipe procedure not working.
+4. To make all of the recipes in the recipe list to be of the same height.
+If the number of categories was above 5, i would randomly chooose one from each type of category to display.
+This however did not affect the search functionality.